 But if you want to take your time, with the ability to be a little flexible and spontaneous on your holiday, or if you enjoy the process of planning your own holiday, independent travel planning is a great option for you.

 What Type of Travel Do We Prefer?

 It has all depended on our destination and time frames.
 Our first trip was a collaborative trip planned with family, through Poland, Germany and France.
-We had plenty of time to explore, with no set schedules and lots of down time when we needed it.
+We had plenty of time to explore, with no set schedules and lots of downtime when we needed it.

-For our next trip to Europe though, we wanted to see lots with only 3 weeks to spare so we did a guided tour through Europe and visited around 7 countries in that time with a couple of days on either end to do as we pleased in London.
+For our next trip to Europe though, we wanted to see lots with only 3 weeks to spare, so we did a guided tour through Europe and visited 7 countries in that time with a couple of days on either end to do as we pleased in London.

-The majority of our trips have been planned ourselves, with some mini guided tours or day trips added in, which means we have been able to see more in areas we are unfamiliar with, or keep our costs down by having it packaged up.
+The majority of our trips have been planned ourselves, with some mini-guided tours or day trips added in, which means we have been able to see more in areas we are unfamiliar with or keep our costs down by having it packaged up.

-But family travel definitely means having some down time and slow travel opportunities.
-Sometimes you just need an afternoon nap or a day off sightseeing, therefore there a benefits of guided tours and independent travel, depending on your needs!
+But family travel definitely means having some downtime and slow travel opportunities.
+Sometimes you just need an afternoon nap or a day off from sightseeing, therefore often a combination of both types of travel is the perfect mix!